bongadi/GITHUB-INTRODUCTION/README.md

 **Releases:** Versions of the project that are marked as stable and can be downloaded.

 ## Repositories

-A repository/repo contains all your project's files and each file's revision history.
-You can manage your project within its repo.
-Repositories can be personally owned or shared by different people in an organisation (collaboration).
+A repository is a storage space where your project’s code, files, and history are stored.

+It tracks all changes made to the files over time, allowing developers to collaborate, review the history, and restore previous versions.

+You can think of it as the main project folder with all your files and the version history.

+Repositories can be local (on your computer) or remote (on a platform like GitHub, GitLab, etc.)..
 More on repositories can be found here [More on Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories)

  * To create a new repo you can simply click on ``NEW`` on the github window.
  *  Name your Repo